 Indiana is now one of the top five states in the U.S. for number of life sciences employees (BIO/Battelle Technology Practice, 2013).
 The state’s life sciences industry boasts statistics that rival coastal hubs of activity and has gained national recognition for leadership in the life sciences.
 BioCrossroads seized an opportunity to do more with the state’s life sciences corporate and academic assets and bolsters tremendous growth to the sector by building unique collaborations, marketing its strengths, igniting a capital market, moving research from laboratory to the patient, and developing a one-of-a-kind institute to accelerate research and commercialization.
-The result is a vibrant and uniquely collaborative life sciences state-wide community that has increased its economic impact to the state by $30 billion in just twelve years ($32B in 2002 and $62B in 2014).
+The result is a vibrant and uniquely collaborative life sciences state-wide community that has increased its economic impact to the state by $31 billion in 13 years ($32B in 2002 and $63B in 2015).

 Brenda Bratton joined BioCrossroads in January 2005 as Executive Assistant for David Johnson, President and CEO.
 Previously she worked at the law firm of Baker & Daniels for 15 years.